 - Health Passport is a secure web-based application built using core clinical and claims information to deliver relevant health-care information when and where it is needed. - Medical Consenters, providers, DFPS caseworkers and STAR Health staff may have access to the information. - Using Health Passport, providers can gain a better understanding of a person's medical history and health interactions.
-This helps: - Improve care coordination - Eliminate waste - Reduce errors - It is important to note that the data in the Health Passport is not a person's complete medical record, but it does contain information on patient demographics such as: doctor visits for which claims have been submitted, allergies, lab test results, immunizations, and filled medications. - To log on to Health Passport, visit Provider.SuperiorHealthPlan.com. - For additional information and access to training, visit www.FosterCareTX.com/for-providers/health-passport.html.
+This helps: - Improve care coordination - Eliminate waste - Reduce errors - It is important to note that the data in the Health Passport is not a person's complete medical record, but it does contain information on patient demographics such as: doctor visits for which claims have been submitted, allergies, lab test results, immunizations, and filled medications. - To log on to Health Passport, visit Superior's Secure Provider Portal. - For additional information and access to training, visit Superior's Health Passport webpage.